OnslowCollege/WebPlayground/README.md

 This template includes:

-- Default SPM structure (`Sources/main.swift`)
 - Extensions to support Swift development
+- Support for debugging standalone Swift files
-- swift-format linter/formatter enabled to ensure code follows conventions
+- swift-format linter/formatter included (disabled by default)
-- Mint to run external Swift-based software
+- Mint to install and run Swift-based software
-- Remi preinstalled for use with the OCGUI library
 - Integration for diagrams.net (for files ending in `.drawio`)

 ## How to run your code